-Anritsu is working to establish an internal control system centered on the Internal Control Committee, while cooperating with the internal control departments of regional headquarters overseas in promoting ongoing improvement of the internal control system throughout the Anritsu Group.
-Moreover, by applying its internal control improvements to management innovation activities, Anritsu intends to create an organizational climate and framework that fosters commitment to management objectives.
+Anritsu is working to firmly establish its internal control system and increase cooperation with Group companies to promote ongoing improvement of internal controls throughout the Anritsu Group.
+Moreover, by applying its internal control improvements to management innovation activities, Anritsu aims to increase its corporate value by creating an organizational climate and framework that fosters commitment to management objectives.